-The market for portable speakers is burgeoning with box-fresh contenders ready to be slung into your bag or packed for a quick getaway.
+The market for portable speakers is burgeoning with box-fresh contenders to choose from.
 And as one of the biggest names in consumer technology, Sony's range of Bluetooth speakers could well be just the ticket.

 Whatever your Bluetooth portable listening desires, Sony aims to have them covered within its Extra Bass speaker range.
-A trusted name in terms of headphones and assorted listening gear, Sony has a 13-strong Extra Bass (or XB) line-up, with retail prices ranging from the cost of a small round (SRS-XB01 and SRS-XB10 for example), to a slightly more generous round (SRS-XB21), to the cost of a long-weekend away (XB501G) means there’s bound to be something of potential interest if you’re looking.
+A trusted name in headphones and audio, Sony has a 13-strong Extra Bass (or XB) line-up, with retail prices ranging from the cost of a small round (SRS-XB01 and SRS-XB10) to a slightly more generous round (SRS-XB21) right up to the cost of a long-weekend away (XB501G) meaning there’s bound to be something of potential interest if you’re looking.

-What follows is a list of the Sony XB key players, what they can and can’t offer, where to find the best deals and, ultimately, if you should buy one.
-Look out for them this Black Friday, as they may well be going for a fraction of their normal price.
+Here's a list of the Sony XB key players, what they can (and can’t) offer, where to find the best deals and, ultimately, advice on whether you should actually buy one.

 The XB10 is the smallest and most cheerfully budget-conscious of Sony’s Extra Bass Series.
 It’s about the same width as a can of Coke, but half the height.